-[UTILITY COMPANY NAME] [UTILITY DEPT. NAME AND CONTACT NAME] [UTILITY STREET ADDRESS] [CITY/TOWN], New York [ZIP CODE]
+[UTILITY COMPANY NAME]

+[UTILITY DEPT. NAME AND CONTACT NAME]

+[UTILITY STREET ADDRESS]

+[CITY/TOWN], New York [ZIP CODE]

 DEVELOPER [name]

 Re: [contact information]

 PROJECT [utility ID number]

-DD 0 DED 577 [street address]
+[street address]

 PROPERTY [municipality/county]

 [city/town and zip code]

+I

+(the "Property Owner") is the owner of the

+above- referenced property (the "Prop perty").

+(the "Developer") is the developer of the

+project identified above.

-The Pro per to use the Prop the Developer have entered into an agreement perty for the purpose of constructing and operatype of agreement that is in place is indicated be ting a distributed
+The Property Owner and the Developer have entered into an agreement authorizing the Developer to use the Property for the purpose of constructing and operating a distributed generation facility.
+The type of agreement that is in place is indicated below by a check mark.

-Signed option ag greement to lease or purchase the Property

-Executed lease agreement for the Property

-Executed agreement to purchase the Property

-agreement granting exclusive right to use the Ind operating the distributed generation facility
+Signed option agreement to lease or purchase the Property Executed lease agreement for the Property Executed agreement to purchase the Property License or other agreement granting exclusive right to use the Property for purposes of constructing and operating the distributed generation facility

-roperty Owner and Deve loper entered into the agreement on or about (MM/DD/YYYY)
+Property Owner and Developer entered into the agreement on or about

-erms o f Agreement (incl uding options to extend)

 (MM/DD/YYYY)

+Terms of Agreement (including options to extend) (MM/DD/YYYY)

 Property Owner Developer

 By: By:

 Printed Name: Printed Name:

 Title: Title:

 Date: Date: